Alamofire + AlamofireObjectMapper

 Unlike the old Swift 3 implementation of this app, I no longer use protocols for the domain model.
 Instead, I use structs and map other representations to that domain model.

-As such, the Realm-specific model will not inherit any other class nor implement any model protols.
+As such, the Realm-specific model will not inherit any class nor implement any protocols.
 Instead, it will just define the properties it needs, as well as add some mapping functions.

 Create a new Realm folder in the app root and these two Realm classes to it: